 Like many before them, thousands of Brits leave the UK to chase the American Dream every year.
 Those emigrating to USA do so for a number of reasons, be it to chase a new career, relocate their family or to retire abroad.

 While the process is relatively straightforward, there are more steps to it.
 That’s why we have created this guide to help make emigrating to America as smooth a transition as possible.

 Do I need a visa to move to USA?

-As a British citizen, you will require a visa to emigrate to USA.
+As a British citizen, you will require a visa to move to USA.
 This visa is more commonly referred to by those in the States as a ‘Green Card’ and can be awarded based on a number of requirements.

 Applying for and receiving a Green Card involves a short application process.

 How to get a green card

-There are several ways to receive a Green Card if you are planning on emigrating to America.
+There are several ways to receive a Green Card if you are planning on moving to the US.
 You can apply if one of your immediate relatives is a US citizen or if they themselves hold a Green Card (this is not always a guarantee for receiving one).

 The most common way to receive a Green Card is through employment.
 You are eligible for this visa if: